Quick Answer

 Zap 1: New customer welcome email

 A new customer books a job.
 You mean to send them a confirmation email with your T&Cs, parking instructions, and what to expect.
-But you are elbow-deep in a boiler install, so it never happens.
+But you are mid-job on site and it slips your mind, so it never happens.
+This is the first Zap I would set up for any trades business, because first impressions matter more than most people realise.

 Trigger: ServiceM8 → New Job Created